Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 11th, 2023:

 Another week has begun.
 This week I plan to finish reviewing CSS and begin practicing with some projects.
-Aside from that, I will also study C.
+Aside from that, I will also study C...